-1 To amend the BYLAWS of Rotary International as follows (page 33 MOP)
+1 To amend the BYLAWS of Rotary International as follows (page 33 MOP) 2 3 Article 8 Council on Resolutions 4 5 8.060.

-2

-3 Article 8 Council on Resolutions

-4

-5 8.060.
 Duly Proposed Resolutions; Defective Proposed Resolutions.

-6

-7 8.060.2.
+6 7 8.060.2.
 Defective Resolution.

-8 A proposed resolution is defective if:

-9 (a) it would require request an action, or express an opinion, that is in conflict

-10 with the letter or spirit of the constitutional documents; or

-11 (b) it would request an action that involves the operation, management or

-12 implementation of a program, policy or affairs of RI or TRF that is within

-13 the discretion of the board or trustees;

-14 (c) it would request an action which has already been implemented by the

-15 board or trustees; or

-16 (b) (d) it is not within the framework of the program of RI.

-- -
+8 A proposed resolution is defective if: 9 (a) it would require request an action, or express an opinion, that is in conflict 10 with the letter or spirit of the constitutional documents; or 11 (b) it would request an action that involves the operation, management or 12 implementation of a program, policy or affairs of RI or TRF that is within 13 the discretion of the board or trustees; 14 (c) it would request an action which has already been implemented by the 15 board or trustees; or 16 (b) (d) it is not within the framework of the program of RI.

-Resolutions are sometimes proposed that address issues that are purely 17 administrative in nature or that address issues that have already been 18 implemented.
-This enactment would amend the RI Bylaws to provide that 19 proposed legislation that requests an action within the discretion of the Board or 20 Trustees or some action which has already been implemented by the Board or 21 Trustees would be deemed defective and may not be submitted to the Council on 22 Resolutions.
-These items can instead be submitted directly to the Board through 23 a petition.
-24
+administrative in nature or that address issues that have already been implemented.
+This enactment would amend the RI Bylaws to provide that proposed legislation that requests an action within the discretion of the Board or Trustees or some action which has already been implemented by the Board or Trustees would be deemed defective and may not be submitted to the Council on Resolutions.
+These items can instead be submitted directly to the Board through a petition.